 During this time, the Embassy may call you to submit additional requirements.
 Since I didn’t submit hotel reservations yet, I emailed a copy of those and was also asked to bring printed copies when I claim my passport.

-I submitted my requirements last December 10, 2019 and was asked to go back by December 13, 10am-12nn to claim our passports.
-However, since I am not available during that time and the releasing is done during Thursdays and Fridays, I was only able to claim it by December 19.
+I submitted my requirements last December 10, 2019, and was asked to go back by December 13, 10 am-12nn, to claim our passports.
+However, since I am not available during that time, and the releasing is done on Thursdays and Fridays, I could only claim it by December 19.